Theoretical Yield Calculator

 How It Works

-Enter the moles of the limiting reagent, its stoichiometric coefficient, the product's coefficient, and the product's molar mass.
-The calculator computes the maximum possible mass of product.
+Enter the moles of the limiting reagent, its stoichiometric coefficient from the balanced equation, the product's stoichiometric coefficient, and the product's molar mass.
+The calculator first converts moles of limiting reagent to moles of product using the mole ratio, then converts moles of product to grams using the molar mass.

 Formula